 In 2015, he was named "Leader of the Year" in community journalism by the Huck Boyd Center for Community Media at K-State.

 He is a past president of the Newspaper Association Managers, a national organization of press association executives from the United States and Canada; past chairman of the A.Q.
-Miller School of Journalism Advisory Committee at K-State, a KSU Foundation emeritus trustee, a member of the Kansas Sunshine Coalition for Open Government Board of Directors, a trustee of the William Allen White Foundation and a member of the Topeka South Rotary Club.
+Miller School of Journalism Advisory Committee at K-State, a KSU Foundation emeritus trustee, a member of the Kansas Coalition for Open Government Board of Directors, a former trustee of the William Allen White Foundation and a member of the Topeka South Rotary Club and the Fortnightly Club, a literary interest group.
 He served on the Kansas Client Protection Fund board and is a former KSU Alumni Association board member, past president of the Kansas Press Association, past president of the Newton Rotary Club and was a member of the 1988 Leadership Kansas class.

 From 1987 to 2003, he served as editor and publisher of The Newton Kansan in south-central Kansas, where he and Lucinda raised their two daughters.